ubernostrum/webcolors/docs/contents.rst

 The canonical names of these constants are as listed above, entirely in uppercase.
-For backwards compatibility with older versions of ``webcolors``, aliases are provided whose names are entirely lowercase (for example, ``html4_names_to_hex``).
+For backwards compatibility with older versions of webcolors, aliases are provided whose names are entirely lowercase (for example, ``html4_names_to_hex``).